daffainfo/ctf-writeup/MHSCTF 2023/Feb. 2 - Chocolates/README.md

 > The first thing I want to give everyone is chocolate, of course.
 I found this wonderful company that sells the most exquisite chocolates, but I heard that they sell a super special secret valentine chocolate that's hidden somewhere on their website.
 Here's the website, do you think you can find it for me?

 ## About the Challenge
-We have been given a website, and the website will look like this
+We were given a website, and the website will look like this

 ![preview](images/preview.png)